SUMMARIZECOLUMNS DAX Function (Table manipulation)

 Remarks

-SUMMARIZECOLUMNS does not support evaluation within a context transition.
-This makes it not useful in most of the measures – a measure with SUMMARIZECOLUMNS can be called also by CALCULATE but not in any case of context transition, including other SUMMARIZECOLUMNS statements.
+Until February 2023, SUMMARIZECOLUMNS did not support evaluation within a context transition at all.
+In products released before that month, this limitation made SUMMARIZECOLUMNS not useful in most of the measures – it was not possible to call a measure SUMMARIZECOLUMNS in any case of context transition, including other SUMMARIZECOLUMNS statements.
 Client tools like Excel and Power BI almost always generate context transitions to evaluate measures in the reports.
+From February 2023, the context transition was supported in a few scenario, but not in all the conditions.

 SUMMARIZECOLUMNS always combines all the filters on the same table into a single filter.
 The combined table resulting from this filter only contains columns explicitly listed in SUMMARIZECOLUMNS as grouping columns or filter columns.
 This is the auto-exists behavior that has side effects on functions such as FILTERS.